-The composition and terms of reference of the Audit Committee has been furnished in the Corporate Governance Report forming a part of this Annual Report.
+The composition and terms of reference of the Audit Committee has been furnished in the Corporate Governance Report forming part of this Annual Report.
 There has been no instance where the Board has not accepted the recommendations of the Audit Committee.

 NOMINATION AND REMUNERATION COMMITTEE

-The composition and terms of reference of the Nomination and Remuneration Committee has been furnished in the Corporate Governance Report forming a part of this Annual Report.
+The composition and terms of reference of the Nomination and Remuneration Committee has been furnished in the Corporate Governance Report forming part of this Annual Report.

 STAKEHOLDERS RELATIONSHIP COMMITTEE

-The composition and terms of reference of Stakeholders Relationship Committee has been furnished in the Corporate Governance Report forming a part of this Annual Report.
+The composition and terms of reference of Stakeholders Relationship Committee has been furnished in the Corporate Governance Report forming part of this Annual Report.